yhcchan/ProgrammingAssignment3/README.md

 	5. Creates the independent tidy data set that provides the mean values for each activity performed by each person.

+- More details can be found in the .R file itself, which has detailed comments on the code.

 courseproject.txt

 - This is the resulting data set from the run_analysis.R script.
-To read the table, run read.table(“./courseproject.txt”) in R.

 Codebook.md